 My interest in the stories that you find on this site are here because they describe how our psyche, our inner life may be transformed.
 These stories invite us in conversation to our own life to find fulfillment and purpose

 There are as many ways to tell and use stories as there are people to tell them.
 I use a particular type of story, those that carry Initiatory or rite of passage information and processes.
 Those that describe in metaphor how our journey from Ego back to Soul may be fulfilled

 Others who use stories for another purpose will have traveled a different road and will report a different experience.
 In this context, one experience is as valid as the next.
 Our difficulty here is due to our own insecurity we would like there to be only one official road and only one valid experience.
 Unfortunately (or fortunately) personal growth is not that easy or simple.
 While my own interest in stories is Soul work, Soul retrieval, and Soul connecting (from an ego point of view), using stories for entertainment, carrying educational and instructional information is perfectly valid.
 Because those aspects are not dealt with here it does not imply a lack of validity.

 The validity of stories:

 I have discovered that many of the stories carry truths that are staggeringly profound in their implications.
-This realisation always leaves me in awe as to their validity, their power to transform us and their incredible gift to us from our past.
-Further the psychological level while popular today is not the level which these stories were created out of.
-Many of the stories flow down the river of metaphor from the mountains of individuals passing the territory of psychology to the ocean of soul which is their sources.
+This realisation always leaves me in awe as to their validity, their power to transform us, and their incredible gift to us from our past.
+Further the psychological level while popular today is not the level at which these stories were created.
+Many of the stories flow down the river of metaphor from the mountains of individuals passing the territory of psychology to the ocean of soul which is their source.